Business

 Regulatory framework: Tasmanian Department of State Growth

-Golf carts are considered a Class E vehicle in Tasmania and are only permitted for use on private property, public roads connecting a golf course (e.g., a road crossing or golf course thoroughfare connecting a golf course only).
-The driver must hold a valid provisional or full driver's licence and only operate the cart in daylight hours.
+Golf carts are classified as Class E vehicles in Tasmania and are only permitted on private property or on public roads that connect parts of a golf course — such as a road crossing or thoroughfare joining sections of the same course.
+The driver must hold a valid provisional or full driver's licence and may only operate the cart in daylight hours.

-As a general rule, a motorised golf buggy is designed to transport people and equipment around a golf course in Tasmania only.
-They may be driven on a golf course that uses public thoroughfares or crosses public roads joining the courses only and are not permitted to travel on any other roads — the cart is to be trailered or floated to the golf course.
+As a general rule, a motorised golf buggy in Tasmania may be driven on a golf course that uses public thoroughfares or crosses public roads joining the courses, but is not permitted to travel on any other roads.
+To move a cart between locations, it must be trailered or floated.

-Conditional registration exceptions: Under some circumstances you may be eligible to register your cart under the conditional registration guidelines, such as event or work activities in public spaces that require the use of a golf cart.
+Conditional registration exceptions: Under some circumstances, conditional registration may be available for event or work activities in public spaces that require a golf cart.

-Safety equipment standard: Golf carts must meet certain safety standards, such as having headlights, taillights, brake lights, turn signals, a horn, a rear-view mirror, number plate light, seat belts and a roof-mounted flashing warning light.
+Safety equipment standard: Golf carts must have headlights, taillights, brake lights, turn signals, a horn, a rear-view mirror, a number plate light, seat belts, and a roof-mounted flashing warning light.

 Northern Territory (NT)